geoffreycrofte/juiz-social-post-sharer/readme.txt

 = 2.0.0 =

+Recommended: Save Nobs Share Buttons' settings after updating this plugin.
-* Tested on WordPress 5.4.1
+* Tested on WordPress 5.6
-* **Admin**
- * Administration interface redesign
- * Script and Styles in external files (force refresh if you bugs occure)
 * **New feature**
  * Add or remove more easily custom buttons (Network API - Documentation TODO)
  * Create your own buttons Skin with the starter kit and this documentation (TODO).
 Do it in your theme or in a separate plugin.
- * Removes LinkedIn counter because LinkedIn doesn't offer a count anymore. (@see https://developer.linkedin.com/blog/posts/2018/deprecating-the-inshare-counter)
- * Removes Twitter counter because Twitter doesn't offer a count anymore. (@see https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791)
- * Email button has now an option to open a little form in a lightbox instead of mailto: protocole
+ * Email button now open a little form in a lightbox instead of mailto: protocole
  * New button: Evernote
  * New button: Mix (replace Stumbleuppon)
  * New button: WhatsApp
  * New button: Diigo
  * New button: Pocket
+ * Compact mode added
+ * Option to deactivate default CSS (not recommended if you don't know what this is)
+* **Admin**
+ * Administration interface redesign
+ * Script and Styles in external files (force refresh if bugs occure)
+* **Removed**
+ * Removes LinkedIn counter because LinkedIn doesn't offer a count anymore. (@see https://developer.linkedin.com/blog/posts/2018/deprecating-the-inshare-counter)
+ * Removes Twitter counter because Twitter doesn't offer a count anymore. (@see https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791)
+ * Replace old school counting system by an independent internal one.
 * **All new brand plugin files structure**
 * **New hooks**: see revamped documentation.html file inside the plugin folder.
 * **Fixes**